Fox Classics (Japan)

 Fox Classics (formerly known as Fox Crime) was a Japanese pay television channel owned by Fox Networks Group Asia Pacific.

+History

+As Fox Crime

+The channel launched in October 2006 as Fox Crime.

+As Fox Classics

-Its programming consisted of the American dramas from the 1980s to the 1990s.
+On August 1, 2015, the channel was renamed as Fox Classics, and became broadcasting American dramas from the 1960s to the 2000s.
 The channel was renamed as Fox Classics on 1 August 2015.

 The channel ceased broadcasting as of 30 September 2018.